-Symbols are objects, actions or persons that evoke meanings beyond their literal significance.
+Symbols are objects, actions, or persons that evoke meanings beyond their literal presence.
 They are literal, but they more than literal as well.

-Where a long explanation might satisfy the mind, poets use symbols because they can evoke complex ideas in the imagination without all the explanation.
-Sometimes a symbol carries a single meaning. but they can also signify many.
+Where a long explanation might satisfy the mind, poets use symbols because they can evoke complex ideas in the imagination without all the explanation, which would be inadequate anyway.
+Sometimes a symbol carries a single meaning. but they can also signify many things.

 There are conventional symbols–we all know that the red rose is a symbol of romantic love and that a wedding ring is a symbol of faithfulness and unity.
 But sometimes symbols are contextual.
 The One Ring is a complex symbol found in the context of Tolkien’s Lord of the Rings.